Manufacturers Hanover Corporation: Manufacturers Trust Company

 The head of Manufacturers Trust Company was the noted banker and philanthropist Nathan S. Jonas, who had come over from Citizens Trust.
-Jonas put into place an ambitious strategy towards expansion, and through various mergers with banks throughout New York City it became a growing commercial bank.
+Jonas put into place an ambitious strategy towards expansion, and through various mergers with banks throughout New York City, it became a growing commercial bank.
 To begin with, Manufacturers Trust acquired a Manhattan presence with its acquisition of the West Side Bank of New York in 1918.
 Later Manufacturers Trust acquired the Ridgewood National Bank of Queens (1921), the North Side Bank of Brooklyn (1922), the Industrial Savings Bank (1922), and the Columbia Bank of New York (1923).
 By the time it absorbed the Yorkville Bank of New York in 1925, Manufacturers Trust had become the 29th largest bank in the United States.
 Having accomplished one of the quickest expansions seen, it also ranked as one of the largest banks within New York City.

 Acquisitions continued apace.
-Jonas retired from the bank in 1931, having according to one account gained the reputation as "the man who humanized banking."
-By now the bank's headquarters offices were at the original 55 Broad Street location in the Manhattan's Financial District.
+Jonas retired from the bank in 1931, having, according to one account, gained the reputation as "the man who humanized banking."
+By now the bank's headquarters offices were at the original 55 Broad Street location in Manhattan's Financial District.